mimran1980/rusteron_gsr/rusteron-media-driver/README.md

 - Resources are properly managed (e.g., starting and stopping drivers in a correct order).
 - Proper synchronisation when accessing shared data in a multithreaded environment.

-Improper use of the media driver can lead to crashes or other undefined behaviors.
+Improper use of the media driver can lead to crashes or other undefined behaviours.

 ## Contributing